chevrm/antiSMASH_tutorial/README.md

 ~~~

 In the example above, the T at the end of line 2 is directly connected to the first A of line 3.
 The newlines (enters) are ignored.

+# Using antiSMASH to identify biosynthetic gene clusters within a genomic DNA sequence

 ## Directions for general use of antiSMASH (Tiny Earth specific instructions to follow)